What’s The Real Point of Performance Management?

-By that, I mean if you had to choose ONE GOAL of performance management in your company, what would it be?
+By that, I mean if you had to choose ONE GOAL, the real point of performance management in your company, what would it be?
 Not a list of 25 things like one of those terrible, contradictory, all-over-the-place job descriptions…

 For me, the one goal would be that performance management is there as a process/format to drive conversations, interaction and dialog that migrate the employee UP the performance grid.
 Bad to good, good to great, etc.